ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 ETF investors can face tax in two ways.

-As per the Income Tax Department's official FAQ on the new capital gains regime under Finance (No. 2) Act, 2024: for listed securities, the holding period for long-term status is 12 months.
-For unlisted securities and physical assets like gold, it is 24 months.
+For listed securities, the holding period for long-term status is 12 months.
+For unlisted securities and physical assets, it is 24 months.
 Listed ETF units, whether equity, gold, silver, or debt, therefore qualify for long-term treatment after 12 months, not 24 months.

 | ETF / Fund Type | Listed? | LTCG Holding Period |